by ProcureDeskLast Updated : Feb-21-2019

 Do you really need three approval levels?

-Now once you have identified the appropriate approval levels, you can further reduce the time by automating approvals and enabling approvals through a mobile app.
+Once you have identified the appropriate approval levels, you can further reduce the time by automating and enabling approvals through a mobile app.

 The above is a good example of how technology combined with process reengineering can help you reduce purchasing cost.